club-1/newsletter/README.md

     emails              must be readable and writable
     .secret             must be readable
-    signature           must be readable
+    signature.txt       must be readable
     settings.json       must be readable

 `emails` will be filled with each email that subscribed to the newsletter.

 Fill `.secret` with a long sentence.

-Fill `signature` with text that need to appear at the end of each email.
+Fill `signature.txt` with text that need to appear at the end of each email.
 This will be placed after a `-- ` signature separator.

 Settings is a JSON file that contain some metada about the newsletter.
 Two fields are allowed: `title` and `displayName`.